mellyonz/Angular-App/README.md

 This means I get all the advantage of templates forms being asynchronous and be able to use reactive forms with their much better logic.

-We won&#39;t need overly complex validators and materials can provide the asynchronous user-friendly approach.
+We won't need overly complex validators and materials can provide the asynchronous user-friendly approach.

 ### Material or native html